2.6

 • miles

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was made aware of the issue.
+The dealer was made aware of the issue and confirmed that parts were not yet available.
+The manufacturer was not made aware of the issue.
 The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was not yet available.
-The contact stated that the front driver's side windshield exterior A-Pillar trim had detached.
-The local dealer was not contacted.
-The vehicle was not diagnosed or repaired.
+The contact stated while driving at an undisclosed speed, the A-pillar trim on both sides of the windshield started to detach.
+The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the failure.
-The failure mileage was approximately 65,000.
+The dealer was contacted.
+The dealer confirmed that parts were not yet available.
+The manufacturer was made aware of the failure.
+The failure mileage was not available.
 VIN tool confirms parts not available.

 Explorer

 The contact owns a 2017 Ford Explorer.
-The contact received notification of NHTSA Campaign Number: 24V031000 (Structure); however, the part to do the recall repair was unavailable.
-The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repair.
-The manufacturer was not made aware of the issue.
-The contact stated that the dealer had removed both trim pieces and had broken the trim pieces and had not replaced the parts.
-The failure mileage was 33,787.
+The contact received notification of NHTSA Campaign Number: ?24V031000 (STRUCTURE) however, the part to do the repair was unavailable.
+The contact stated that the manufacturer exceeded a reasonable amount of time for the recall repair.
+The manufacturer was made aware of the issue.
+The contact had not experienced a failure.
 VIN tool confirms parts not available.

 Explorer